adonaydem/battle-of-nets/README.md

 **Battle of Nets** is an experimental deep-learning project where models compete in real-world tasks.
 We evaluate how they handle different challenges under different constraints.

-Follow along as we push these architectures to their limits.
+Follow along as we learn and push these architectures to their limits.

 ---